backslash-zero/42-Minishell/readme.md

 ## 42's norm and principles

-The function must conform to 42's [norm](https://cdn.intra.42.fr/pdf/pdf/960/norme.en.pdf).
+The projet must conform to 42's [norm](https://cdn.intra.42.fr/pdf/pdf/960/norme.en.pdf).

-The function cannot leak.
+The project cannot leak.
 All errors must be handled carefully.
-In no way can the function quit in an unexpected manner (Segmentation fault, bus error, double free, etc).
+In no way can the projet quit in an unexpected manner (Segmentation fault, bus error, double free, etc).

 Project is therefore check with _valgrind_ and/or _fsanitize_.